ShuDataScience/FMCG-Project/README.md

-# FMCG Project - The raw data is manipulated data from a chocolate manufacturer/retailer.
+# FMCG Project - The raw data is dummy data minics a chocolate manufacturer.
-The 1st part of the project includes:
+Section 1 includes:
 - find out the cheapest supplier for each ingredient
 - calculate the total cost of each supplier based on demand
 - calculate the total tax of each supplier based on demand
 - identify the cheapest supplier per recipe
 - identify the total cost (inc. tax) to meet all demand per quarter with the fastest suppliers

-The 2nd part is to build a forecast ML model to predict the demand more accurately.
+Section 2 is to build a forecast ML model to predict the demand more accurately.
 The key process includes:
 - exploratory data analysis
 - feature selection